ctoruno/Personal-Website/content/talk/_index.md

     text_link_label: View recent talks
     text_link_url: /talk/
 description: |
-  This is a list for your talks, workshops, or other events with a time, date, and place.
+  In this page you will find a list of available resources I have helped developed to help other people I work with.
 layout: list
 show_author_byline: true
 show_button_links: true